cermak-petr/actor-yellowpages-scraper/README.md

   ]
 }
 ```
-Not all attributes will be present with all the results.
+Please note that not all of the attributes will be present with all the results.

 ### Compute units consumption
 Keep in mind that it is much more efficient to run one longer scrape (at least one minute) than more shorter ones because of the startup time.